clarkgrubb/latex-input/README.md

 ----

-Keyboard input methods for mathematics.
+Difficulty typing mathematical symbols?
+Install one of these keyboard input methods for mathematics.

 Use LaTeX notation to enter 969 Unicode characters.